ctalaveraw/ultimate-devops-nas/documentation/instructions/01-packer-on-proxmox.md

 ##### Adding `packer` boot commands

+User-specific input:

+- `HTTPIP` - the static IP of the HTTP auto-install server
+- `HTTPPort` - the port of the HTTP auto-install server

-There is additional `packer` [documentation](https://www.packer.io/plugins/builders/proxmox/iso#boot-command) detailing how Packer runs commands at boot.
+There is additional `packer` [documentation](https://www.packer.io/plugins/builders/proxmox/iso#boot-command) detailing how Packer runs commands at boot; see the [documentation](https://cloudinit.readthedocs.io/en/latest/topics/datasources/nocloud.html) for more context on how Ubuntu uses a local `cloud-init` configuration.
+These key presses allows an unattended Ubuntu install without manual input.

 https://github.com/ctalaveraw/ultimate-devops-k8s-nas/blob/3a963a35e687b86a658c8bf4d74496a26750551e/project/environments/01-dev/init-pipeline-runner-vm/infra/image/packer/proxmox/ubuntu-server-jammy/ubuntu-server-jammy.pkr.hcl#L83-L92

 ##### Setting up `packer` auto-install HTTP server

+User-specific input:

+- `ssh_username` - the SSH username on Proxmox configured to allow unattended install

 `packer` is able to stand up a temporary HTTP server for assisting with auto-install functionality:

 https://github.com/ctalaveraw/ultimate-devops-k8s-nas/blob/3a963a35e687b86a658c8bf4d74496a26750551e/project/environments/01-dev/init-pipeline-runner-vm/infra/image/packer/proxmox/ubuntu-server-jammy/ubuntu-server-jammy.pkr.hcl#L94-L96

-###### Setting static IP for temporary HTTP server (optional)
+###### Setting static IP for temporary HTTP server

+User-specific input:

+- `HTTPIP` - the static IP of the HTTP auto-install server
+- `HTTPPort` - the port of the HTTP auto-install server

-If required, the IP assigned to the temporary HTTP server can be defined:
+The IP assigned to the temporary HTTP server needs to be defined:

 https://github.com/ctalaveraw/ultimate-devops-k8s-nas/blob/3a963a35e687b86a658c8bf4d74496a26750551e/project/environments/01-dev/init-pipeline-runner-vm/infra/image/packer/proxmox/ubuntu-server-jammy/ubuntu-server-jammy.pkr.hcl#L99-L102

 ##### Setting up SSH authentication

+User-specific input:

+- `ssh_private_key_file` - private SSH key file used for authentication

+OR

+- `ssh_password` - SSH password used for authentication

 Two options are available for authenticating via SSH: